From Here to Maternity

 Stud feeds – when fed at the recommended quantities – provide a balanced diet for breeding stock.
 When giving less than suggested, it is important to top up the mare’s diet with extra vitamins and minerals.
-Feeding a broad-spectrum supplement such as Dengie Performance Vits & Mins or a balancer such as Dengie Performance+ Balancer is the perfect way.
+Feeding a broad-spectrum supplement or a balancer is the perfect way.

 3. Does your mare need a stud mix/cube?

 Good doers are often fed less than recommended amounts of stud mixes because they hold their weight too well.
 Unfortunately, these mares can often miss out on important vitamins and minerals such as copper, which can be harmful to the growth and development of their foals.
 If your mare’s a good doer who holds weight easily, a stud mix or cube might not be the best way to provide a nutritionally balanced ration.
-The Dengie Alfa-A range includes Alfa-A Original, which, when fed together with Dengie Performance Vits & Mins or Dengie Performance+ Balancer, is a highly effective alternative.
+The Dengie Alfa-A range includes Alfa-A Original, which when fed together with a broad-spectrum supplement or a balancer is a highly effective alternative.
 All Dengie fibre feeds are excellent for breeding and youngstock.
 They are made with alfalfa, which is a highly digestible source of fibre and good-quality protein.
 This leafy, green crop is also rich in naturally occurring vitamins and minerals such as calcium.

 4. Little and often